UBC-MDS/group16/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pytextprep` for local development.
+Here's how to set up this project for local development.